huangli712/ZenCore/README.md

-# ZEN
+# ZenCore

-ZEN is a modern DFT + DMFT computation framework.
+ZenCore implements the core library of the Zen DFT + DMFT computation framework.
 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version